Cruisin' (Smokey Robinson song): Gwyneth Paltrow and Huey Lewis version

-Gwyneth Paltrow and Huey Lewis performed a cover of the song in the 2000 film Duets.
+American actors and singers Gwyneth Paltrow and Huey Lewis performed a cover of the song in the 2000 film Duets.
 The song is included on the soundtrack of the film and released as a single on September 11, 2000.
 The duet spent one week at number one on the US Adult Contemporary chart.
 It was an even bigger hit in Australia and New Zealand, reaching number one on both country's singles charts, and in Iceland, where it climbed to number four in November 2000.